 • Rub the lemon zest with the sugar.
 Doing so really brings out the best lemon flavor in these lemon poppy seed muffins!

 • Don’t over-mix the batter.
-When you over-mix the muffin batter, you can wind up with a tougher texture muffin when baked.
+When you over-mix the muffin batter, you can wind up with a tougher-textured muffin when baked.
 Over-mixing also adds more air to the mixture, creating holes.

 • Fill the cupcake liners to the very top.
 It might seem like a lot, but the muffin batter will rise and form a nice dome shape on top!